A Good Bankruptcy Alternative

 Proposals for Businesses

 It is important to know there are different types of formal proposal, the most common are Division One Proposal and Division Two Proposal.
 Only a Licensed Insolvency Trustee can file any type of formal proposal.
 Another form of proposal is called a Companies Creditors Arrangements Act.
 The CCAA is only available for companies with over five million dollars of debts.

-What happens if the creditors don’t like the proposal
+What happens if my creditors don’t like the proposal?

 If the creditors vote against the initial proposal the administrator will try to renegotiate the arrangement to find something that is acceptable for both you and your creditors.
 Most reasonable proposals are accepted by creditors without renegotiation.
 It is very important that the proposal offering makes sense to both sides – the debtor and the creditors.
 While there is no magic formula for the amount that should be offered to creditors under a proposal, the average seems to be between 15-30% of the original value of the debt.
 Proposals can be made using a variety of payment terms and conditions depending on the complexity of your situation.

 Talk to us and find out if a Proposal is right for you.